hg-mirrors/pypy_revdb/README.rst

   changed.
 Similarly, you can find out who changes the value of the global ``mod.GLOB``: first do ``print mod`` to get ``$4 =
   <module...>`` and then set a watchpoint on ``$4.GLOB``.
 It may
-  occasionally be useful to set a watchpoint on just ``$5``: it is means that you're watching for changes in the repr of this exact object.
+  occasionally be useful to set a watchpoint on just ``$5``: it means that you're watching for changes in the repr of this exact object.

   If you are a bit creative you can call a Python function from your
   program: first print the function itself, and then set a watchpoint